 Yet it’s easy to get confused about whether it’s really your hormones causing problems or something else.
 And before spending money on some product that makes a promise, why not test your levels to see what it is you need.

 This is where hormone biomarkers come in.
 Today I’m going to share with you six of the most important hormone tests for midlife women.
-This is straight from The Midlife Woman’s Biomarker Guide, which you get for free when you sign up for my Midlife Strong Newsletter.
+This information comes straight from The Midlife Woman’s Biomarker Guide, which is available when you join my Midlife Strong Newsletter.

 At midlife, many women want to know if there’s a test that can tell if they are in perimenopause or menopause.
 In 2018, the FDA approved the only test that helps determine menopause called PicoAMH Elisa.